MaastrichtU-IDS/dsri-workshop-start-app/README.md

 ![Stop your application](https://raw.githubusercontent.com/MaastrichtU-IDS/dsri-documentation/master/website/static/img/screenshot_scaledown_pod.png)

 > Note: creating more than one pod ("Scale up") is useless for most data science applications, such as RStudio, VSCode or JupyterLab.
-It is only relevant for applications running as a cluster, like Apache Flink or Apache Spark.
+It is only relevant for applications running as a cluster, like Apache Flink or Apache Spark, or web application with a lot of traffic (OpenShift will redirect the traffic depending on pod availability, and start new pods if required, aka. horizontal scaling).

 👩‍💻 Delete your application:

-* If you installed the `oc` command line interface, it is easier to use it to delete all the objects related to the applications:
+* If you installed the `oc` command line interface, it is easier to use it to delete all the objects related to your application:

 ```bash
 oc delete all,secret,configmaps,serviceaccount,rolebinding --selector app=my-application